krahets/hello-algo/docs-en/chapter_array_and_linkedlist/list.md

 A "list" is an abstract data structure concept, representing an ordered collection of elements.
 It provides operations such as element access, modification, addition, deletion, and iteration, without requiring users to consider capacity limitations.
 Lists can be implemented using linked lists or arrays.

 - A linked list inherently serves as a list, allowing for the addition, deletion, searching, and modification of elements.
-Additionally, it has the flexibility to dynamically adjust its length.
+Additionally, it has the flexibility to adjust its length dynamically.
 - Arrays also provide these operations, but due to their immutable length property, they can be considered as a list with a length limit.

 When implementing lists using arrays, **the immutable length property reduces their practicality**.
 This is due to the often unpredictable nature of data storage needs, making it challenging to select an appropriate list length.
 If the length is too small, it may not meet the requirements; if too large, it may waste memory space.